microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 - You must have completed exercises in Module 3 to deploy a SQL Server on Azure Virtual Machine.
 - You will need a client computer that can use the Remote Desktop Protocol(RDP)
-- You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.
+- You will need access to the files and scripts associated to the workshop which you can download into your deployed VM from https://aka.ms/cloudsqlworkshopfiles.
+No further action is needed if you downloaded these in Module 3.

 ## Exercise 4.1 - Verifying the SQL Server on Azure Virtual Machine deployment.